5 Min Read

 - Differences In Emotional Connection Between Men And Women

-Many men are as cold as ice when it comes to their feelings.
-A frequent complaint of women in marriage counseling is that their male partners won't open up to them.
-"He won't communicate," typically means, "he won't tell me how he feels."
-She says this to me while he sits there thinking he doesn't 'feel' anything.
-So are there really emotionally unavailable men, or are they just emotionally clueless?
-Yes and yes.
+Many men seem as cold as ice when it comes to their feelings.
+A frequent complaint I hear from women in marriage counseling is that their male partners won't open up to them – they appear to be emotionally unavailable men.

 Men Fix, Women Process

 Most guys focus on getting things done and don't usually think much about how they 'feel' while doing it.
 Many women are just the opposite and focus on the experience (what it feels like) as much as, and sometimes more than, getting a task done.

 Because women process experiences, they expect the man in their life to do the same by sharing with them in a deep and meaningful way, which requires him to be emotionally available.

 Here are some comments from a couple I'm counseling that illustrate this and how it becomes a problem:

 I want him to tell me what's going on with him . . .
 Sometimes I know what's going on when he's stressed and sometimes I don't . . .
 He lacks emotional intimacy . . . and I feel more disconnected . . . " -Kaira

 She has needs I can't meet . . .
 She longs for deep conversations . . .
 She expects me to talk to her like her girlfriends do . . .
 I'm never going to be a girl . . .
 Her expectations are unfair . . .
 She wants me to be somebody I'm not going to be . . ." -Will